Ivansete-status/nwaku-compose/README.md

 # nwaku-compose

-Ready to use docker-compose that runs a [nwaku](https://github.com/waku-org/nwaku) node and monitors it with already set up and configured grafana and prometheus instances.
-All in just 3 commands.
+Ready to use docker-compose that runs a [nwaku](https://github.com/waku-org/nwaku) node and monitors it with already set up and configured postgres, grafana and prometheus instances.
+All in just a few steps.

 ## Instructions